Heaven (Dilly Dally album): Tour

+Critical reception

-Critical receptionHeaven was met with "universal acclaim" reviews from critics.
+Heaven was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 82 based on 9 reviews.
-Aggregator Album of the Year gave the release a 80 out of 100 based on a critical consensus of 16 reviews.
+Aggregator Album of the Year gave the release an 80 out of 100 based on a critical consensus of 16 reviews.

 Andy Johnston of The 405 explained: "For an album that’s purportedly all about hope and positivity, Heaven is an almost oppressively heavy listen.
 The full-blooded energy and youthful, lascivious abandon of the band’s 2015 debut, Sore, is present only in trace elements, replaced by a palpably depressive, inescapably doom-laden mood, punctuated only briefly by bursts of light."
 Ava Muir of Exclaim! explained: "While Sore was a ferocious and sludgy monster, Heaven feels tamer—a sturdy shoulder to lean on rather than mosh your pent-up rage to.
 Amidst hazy guitar riffs, melodic bass tones, and the frequent swap of Katie Monks' vocals from her distinctively raspy howl to more subdued singing, Heaven manifests as its own beast entirely."

 The release got ranked at Number 32 on Exclaim!'s Top 50 Canadian Albums of the 2010s.